crownstone/website/05-team.md

 {% include snippets/centered-text-home-begin %}

-Crownstone as **indoor positioning** hardware for smart buildings that uses artificial intelligence to automatically react to someone’s **presence**.
+Crownstone designs and manufacturers **indoor positioning** hardware for smart buildings.
+It uses artificial intelligence to automatically react to someone’s **presence**.

 {% include snippets/centered-text-home-end %}

 {% include snippets/full-width-container-end %}

 {% include snippets/full-width-container-begin%}

 {% include snippets/two-cols-text-img-begin %}

-##### In the future indoor positioning will be a larger market than outdoor positioning (GPS)
+##### In the future the market of indoor positioning will be larger than that of outdoor positioning (GPS)

 <p>&nbsp;</p>

-Very straightforward, our homes and offices will never be smart if they do not know where we are!
+Our homes and offices will never be smart if they do not know where we are!

 {% include snippets/two-cols-text-img-end img='/images/bet1.jpg' img-alt='bet1' %}

 {% include snippets/full-width-container-end %}

 {% include snippets/full-width-container-begin%}